IBMAppModernization/app-modernization-helm-lab-icp/README.md

 ### Setup

-1. If following this lab as part of an IBM instructor led workshop, login into to the terminal server with the credentials provided to you
+1. If following this lab as part of an IBM instructor led workshop, login into to the terminal server with the credentials provided to you and complete all environment setup steps.
+Check your environment with these commands (all should have output):

+    ```
+    echo $CLUSTER_URL
+    echo $USERNAME
+    echo $REGISTRY_URL
+    echo $DEVNAMESPACE
+    ```

 2. Login to your designated ICP instance from the command line (replace $CLUSTER_URL if it is not set in your environment)